xzxADIxzx/Crawler-Language/README.md

 ?[as'] ![vɒu] |[ɲj]

 ## Word Formation
-Everything is simple, there are roots and endings needed to change the meaning of the word.
+Everything is simple, there are roots, prefixes and endings, the last two are needed to change the meaning of the word.
-Roots are at the beginning, and endings get rid of the root with the sing \` or if you like '.
+Prefixes are at the beginning, roots are in the middle, and endings are separated from the root with the sign \`.
-There are only a few endings and each has its own semantic meaning.
+There are only a few endings and prefixes.
 e[plural] i[verb] or[occupation] thio[transformation]
+la[adjective] tha[forced adjective] othe[other]
-Ending *e* can be combined with ending *or*.
+Ending *e* and *thio* can be combined with ending *or*.

 * ingin - engineering
 * ingin\`or - engineer
 * ingin\`ore - engineers
 * ingin\`i - to engineer
+* ingin\`thio - becoming an engineer
+* ingin\`thior - mentor engineer
+* otheingin\`or - other engineer
+* lamawo - wet
+* thamawo - wetted

+### Adjectives
+Adjectives are formed using the prefixes *la* and *tha*, the latter means that the characteristic was given to the subject forcibly.

+* lawuic - fast
+* thasouwl - slow**ed**

+If the adjective comes before the word to which it refers, then the prefix *la* is not put for reasons of space.

+* wuic ayowl dot wuic nim`i
+* wuic ener pharom ayowl

 ## Sentence Formation
 The basic word order in this language is SVO.